 The files and central resources that an Automation Engine SaaS can process also need to be present at the hosting company, in that data center.
+Data that are no longer active can be offloaded to reside on Esko Cloud.

-SaaS: Who does what?
+Setting up Automation Engine SaaS: Who does what?

-- Initially, Esko's Platform Operations team ('Esko PlatOps') will have been closely involved with the customer and Esko sales to agree on the setup in the data center. - Esko PlatOps takes care of the installation and main configuration of this agreed setup at the data center company. - Esko Academy, especially when Automation Engine was not yet used before this SaaS setup, provides training of the (licensed) Esko software tools used in this setup. - In a SaaS setup, the role of administrator is split in 2 levels:
+- Initially, Esko's Platform Operations team ('PlatOps') will have been closely involved with the customer and Esko sales to agree on the setup in the data center. - Esko PlatOps takes care of the installation and main configuration of this agreed setup at the data center company. - Esko Academy, especially when Automation Engine was not yet used before this SaaS setup, provides training of the (licensed) Esko software tools used in this setup. - In a SaaS setup, the role of administrator is split in 2 levels: